-Candidates for both the MPA and MSA degrees must complete a culminating activity in accordance with Title V of the California Administrative Code.
-The purpose of this activity is to demonstrate competency acquired in the masters program.
-This include mastery of knowledge in the discipline; the ability to deal with concepts, theories and principles in new situations; and the ability to formulate and analyze problems on an advanced level.
+Candidates for both the MPA and MSA degree must complete a culminating activity in accordance with Title V of the California Administrative Code.
+The purpose of this activity is to demonstrate competency acquired in the graduate program.
+This includes mastery of knowledge in the discipline and in the ability to use theory and method in the preparation of an original thesis-like project.
+Candidates must complete PPA 691 or PPA 692 before they may begin the culminating activity.